thogue95/Motec-Workbooks/README.md

 # Motec-Workspace
+Update: 1-21-2022: Found some conversion errors on the Garage Worksheet and some of my development artifacts on someof the other pages.
+Those that are watching your roll bar preloads will appreciate this update.
+Removing 7-1 as well as NextGen and Tours Ver 5-2.

 Update: 1-19-2022: Updated the NextGen workbook to Version 7-1.
 Added a Diffuser Worksheet and a Garage Worksheet.
 Added Brake Pressure to the Wheel Spin Page.
 You will need to watch the video on Busters Corner to understand how to use the Diffuser Worksheet.
 Garage Worksheet is the values from the Garage as well as a Center of Gravity Scatter Plot.
 See pics below.

 https://www.youtube.com/watch?v=oYLktIN5GoA

 Update: 1-1-2022: Just completed a video going over the V6-2 in detail.  https://www.youtube.com/watch?v=Lm5fUQlViJs